-Embedded File Systems
+Embedded Unix-like File System

-A high performance UNIX-like flash-friendly file system with a configurable fixed RAM footprint that performs well with all volume sizes, up to and including Terabytes, TargetXFS includes the following features:
+A high performance UNIX-like flash-friendly file system with a configurable RAM footprint that performs well with all volume sizes, up to and including Terabytes, TargetXFS includes the following features:

 - A reliable, re-entrant file system with a full POSIX and ANSI C compliant application program interface, including links, file access permissions, long file names, and numerous extensions for embedded systems use.